Code-Institute-Submissions/johnnyferns14-javascript-milestone-project-2/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the section of their choice.
 Below the navigation bar, is a video background that gives a good sense of communication.
         2. The full aspect of the website is shown by the video - depicts a travel scene.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.